AnkanKar-Zargon/AnkanKar-Zargon/README.md

 - 🤔 I’m looking for help with ...
 -->

+- I’m currently learning Causal Learning for AI Development and Reinforcement Learning for Quant Research
 - I’m currently working on Causal AI, PIT on ROABPs and Graph Algorithms
-- I’m currently learning Causal Learning for AI Development and Reinforcement Learning for Quant Research
-- My research interests are Statistical Learning, Machine Learning, Causality, Artificial Intelligence, Graph Theory & Algorithms, Probability
+- My research interests are Statistical Learning, Causality, AI, Graph Theory & Algorithms, Algebraic Complexity Theory
 - I’m open to collaborate on Academic Research and Industrial Works
 - Ask me about anything thats related to my research interests
 - How to reach me: zargon.ankan@gmail.com, ankank.mcs2023@cmi.ac.in